alexiacw11/StudentRatings/README.md

 Code for a text analytics project to analyze student ratings.
 The data provided has been edited for confidentiality purposes.

 ## Purpose
+The purpose of this project is to determine whether student comments can be used to predict what rating a professor received on their course evaluations at the end of the semester.

 ## Aims of a Education
 There are 4 aims.